JuliaLinearAlgebra/BLISBLAS.jl/README.md

   2.729 ms (2 allocations: 7.63 MiB)
 ```

+## Caveats

+Currently, the LAPACK functions (OpenBLAS) don't use BLIS for BLAS operations but still the BLAS implementations provided by OpenBLAS.
+There are plans to fix this in a general manner, see https://github.com/JuliaPackaging/Yggdrasil/issues/2657 and https://github.com/JuliaPackaging/Yggdrasil/pull/2658.

 ## Related packages

 * A more manual approach to accessing BLIS is provided by [BLIS.jl](https://github.com/JuliaLinearAlgebra/BLIS.jl)